miko-798/BENG_183_mini_lecture/README.md

 ![su-in lee](https://github.com/miko-798/BENG_183_mini_lecture/blob/master/su-in%20lee.png)

-> These are both very interesting and cutting edge research efforts in the field of precision medicine.
+These are both very interesting and cutting edge research efforts in the field of precision medicine.
 So what's next in precision medicine?
-Well, let's keep in mind the three things that scientists need to address (at the beginning of chapter), and that we all have the possibility of making what's next.
+Well, let's keep in mind the three things that scientists may want to address:

+- identifying genetic or molecular markers for clinical phenotypes
+- discovering disease subtypes from genetic and/or molecular data
+- building prediction models for clinical events based on electronic medical record (EMR) data

+Whether it be cancer vaccines or personalized drugs for a particular subtype of cancer, the biomedical research community will witness a growth in precision cancer care.
+We all have the potential to make what's next.

 ## References: